Looking for Adventure? Try Antananarivo’s Top 10 Activities

 Looking for Adventure?
 Try Antananarivo's Top 10 Activities 15

-Malagasy cuisine takes influences from Southeast Asia, China, India, and France.
-The result is a unique fusion that’s both distinctly Malagasy and cosmopolitan.
-What better way to sample it than by taking a dedicated food tour?
-Eating in Antananarivo is not just about the food; it’s an immersive cultural experience.
-Many restaurants feature live music and dance performances, allowing you to enjoy the local arts while indulging in delicious cuisine.
+Malagasy cuisine, influenced by Southeast Asia, China, India, and France, offers a unique fusion that’s both distinctly Malagasy and cosmopolitan.
+A dedicated food tour is the perfect way to sample this diverse culinary scene.
+Eating in Antananarivo is an immersive cultural experience, with many restaurants featuring live music and dance performances alongside delicious cuisine.

-Antananarivo offers a plethora of dining options where you can savor traditional Malagasy cuisine.
-Dishes like “Romazava,” a meat and greens stew, and “Akoho sy Voanio,” a chicken and coconut milk curry, showcase the island’s unique blend of flavors.
-The use of vanilla, cloves, and other spices adds a distinctive touch to the local dishes.
+Antananarivo provides a plethora of dining options where you can enjoy traditional Malagasy dishes.
+Try “Romazava,” a meat and greens stew, and “Akoho sy Voanio,” a chicken and coconut milk curry, to experience the island’s unique blend of flavors.
+The use of vanilla, cloves, and other spices adds a distinctive touch to the local dishes, making for an unforgettable culinary adventure.

 6. Visit Lemurs’ Park